Can we reduce plaque buildup in arteries?

 What causes arterial plaque?

 Plaques that gradually enlarge over time are often covered by thick, fibrous caps that can resist breaking apart.
 They can still block blood flow, causing angina (chest pain brought on by exertion or emotional stress).
-These blockages can also lead to different type of heart attack.
+These blockages also can lead to different types of heart attacks.

-Making plaque disappear is not possible, but with lifestyle changes and medication they can shrink and stabilize.
+Making plaques disappear is not possible, but with lifestyle changes and medication they can shrink and stabilize.

 Doctors especially want to target the softer plaques before they rupture.
-For example, if you have a 30% blockage in the artery from soft plaque, the goal is to try to suck out the cholesterol from the inside, so the plaque shrivels down to 15% and leaves nothing inside it.
+For example, if you have a partial blockage in an artery from soft plaque, the goal is to try to reduce the cholesterol that's inside so the plaque shrinks, leaving nothing under the cap.

 How do you get the cholesterol out of the plaque?
-By lowering levels of cholesterol in the blood, where it travels inside particles called lipoproteins.
-Low-density lipoprotein (LDL) deposits cholesterol into blood vessel walls.
+By lowering levels of cholesterol in the blood, where it travels inside particles called lipoproteins that deposit cholesterol into blood vessel walls.
+Aggressive lowering of blood cholesterol (through statins, for example) can help stabilize plaque and in some cases shrink it.

 Eating a Mediterranean diet